-CORONA INFO: If we can go along, we begin on Monday, April 20, 8.30-11:45.
-If we can meet in the university, we meet in the usual lecture hall.
-If not, I will publish an invitation to some virtual meeting in the LSF.
+CORONA INFO: Lectures and classes take place virtually, you find the links in the LSF.
 If you want to get an announcement by email, please send an email to Matthias Lang with subject "subscribe contract theory".

 If you want to take the course as a M12, you have to register with the ISC between 25.11.-06.12.2019!

 For the M6 course and PhD students no (pre)registration is required.

 The course is blocked in the first weeks of the summer term with six hours of lectures and classes per week.

 The course is designed for master students and first year PhD students.
 It consists of two parts: